pietrovich/alpine-nginx-php7.1/README.md

 ## Extending

-I you need more packages just extend this container and install all the packages you require.
+If you need more packages just extend this container and install all the packages you require.

 Your Dockerfile could look like this.